syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ![](How-to_images/Set-Dynamic-DataSource-to-Grid_img1.png)

-## Custom Binding for Grid CRUD operation
+## Custom binding for grid CRUD operation

-In Grid control DataManager is used for data processing.
-The adaptors of dataManager are customizable that can be extended for custom Binding with server-side for Grid CRUD operation.
+In the grid control DataManager is used for data processing.
+The adaptors of dataManager are customizable that can be extended for custom binding with server-side for grid CRUD operation.

-For instance bind the data to Grid by using “remoteSaveAdaptor” and extend it to modify its update method to bind edited record values of Grid as “FormCollection” in server-side.
+For instance bind the data to grid by using the “remoteSaveAdaptor” and extend it to modify its update method to bind edited record values of grid as “FormCollection” in the server-side.

 {% tabs %}